kailasandhale/learning-notes/books/designing-data-intensive-applications.md

 As we only ever append to a file, so how do we avoid eventually running out of disk space? **A good solution is to break the log into segments of certain size by closing the segment file when it reaches a certain size, and making subsequent writes to a new segment file.
 We can then perform _compaction_ on these segments.** Compaction means throwing away duplicate keys in the log, and keeping only the most recent update for each key.

-We can also merge several segments together at the sae time as performing the compaction.
+We can also merge several segments together at the same time as performing the compaction.
 Segments are never modified after they have been written, so the merged segment is written to a new file.
 Merging and compaction of frozen segments can be done in a background thread.
 After the merging process is complete, we switch read requests to use the new merged segment instead of the old segments, and the old segment files can simply be deleted.

 Each segment now has its own in-memory hash table, mapping keys to file offsets.
 In order to find a value for a key, we first check the most recent segment hash map; if the key is not present we check the second-most recent segment and so on.
 The merging process keeps the number of segments small, so lookups don't need to check many hash maps.